fan222/CellularPaint/README.md

 ## Background

-Conway's Game of Life is an example of the concept of cellular automata.
-Each cell on a gird is either dead or alive when the game begins.
-The state of that cell in next step depends on the state of all its neighborhood.
+Cyclic Cellular Automata (CCA) exhibit complex self-organization by iteration of an extremely simple update rule.
+A specified number of Colors are arranged cyclically in a "color wheel."
+Each color can only advance to the next, the last cycling to 0.
+Each update a cell's color advances by 1 if there are at least Threshold cells of the next color within its neighbor set of size Range in extended Moore or von Neumann neighborhood.
+These simple dynamics exhibit complex self-organization starting from randomness.

 ## MVP

 - [ ] State, pause and reset the game.
+- [ ] User can choose the type of Cyclic Cellular Automata.
 - [ ] User can paint the cells while the game is running.
-- [ ] User can chose the size and color of their paint.
+- [ ] User can chose the size and color of their paint brush.
-- [ ] Select squares to be alive at the beginning

 ## Wireframes